ansible-dellemc-unity/dellemc-unity-sdk/README.md

         constants.ACTIONS_KEY: {'create': {constants.EXECUTED_BY_KEY: function}}
     }

-function should have 2 parameters (parameters, unity). parameters = parameters from yml file, unity = instance of class Unity and also function must have return statement, that will be add to output in parameter ``'output'``
+Your function should have 2 parameters (parameters, unity). parameters = parameters from *.yml file, unity = instance of class Unity and also function must have return statement, that will be add to output in parameter ``'output'``